Welcome to Squirrel Class

-Our PE days are Tuesday and Thursday.
-Indoor PE will be on Tuesdays so children will change into their PE kits at school.
+Our PE days are Monday and Thursday.
+Indoor PE will be on Mondays so children will change into their PE kits at school.
 Outdoor PE will be on Thursdays so children will need to come into school in PE kit please.

-Copies of our yearly overview, Maths Term One Plan and Term One Topic Web as well as information about home learning can be found on our curriculum class page by clicking here.
+Copies of our yearly overview, Maths Medium Term Planning and Topic Web as well as information about home learning can be found on our curriculum class page by clicking here.